sievertsm/ML_CS6350/README.md

 ## Perceptron

 The Perceptron class can be imported from perceptron.py.
 This class allows the user to select which variant of perceptron to use.
 Available implementations include standard, voted, and averaged.

+## Support Vector Machine

+The support vector machine classes can be imported from svm.py.
+There are two classes available to import SVM in the primal and dual domains.
+SVM in the primal domain utilizes stochastic gradient descent to minimize the SVM loss.
+The dual form uses scipy to minimize the loss for the optimal solution.
+In the dual form both a linear and Gaussian kernel are available.